elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-hippocampus-contribute-to-longterm-memory-formation.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    The hippocampus is essential for long-term memory formation, playing a key role in encoding, consolidation, and spatial navigation, while interacting with other brain structures.
+    The hippocampus is essential for the formation of long-term memories, facilitating the encoding and consolidation of information, spatial navigation, and interactions with other brain structures, such as the amygdala.
   page_keywords: >-
-    hippocampus,long-term memory,short-term memory,encoding,consolidation,spatial memory,neuroplasticity,amygdala,anterograde amnesia,brain structures
+    hippocampus,long-term memory,short-term memory,encoding,consolidation,spatial navigation,amygdala,neuroplasticity,anterograde amnesia,Alzheimer's disease
 author: QuickTakes
 question: >-
     How does the hippocampus contribute to long-term memory formation?